-On February 27, 2012, the DOE issued draft two-year cohort default rates for the 2010 federal fiscal year.
-The draft rates are not final and may be subject to appeal and further upward or downward revisions before the DOE publishes final rates, which is expected to occur in September 2012.
-The draft 2010 rates ranged from 12.2% to 33.7%.
-Our Philadelphia, PA institution was the only institution with a cohort default rate over 25%.
-We plan to appeal all of our 2010 draft rates.
-The weighted average cohort default rate for 2010 was 19.2% as compared to the revised 2009 rate of 19.5%
+In March 2013, the DOE published draft two-year cohort default rates for each of our institutions for the 2011 fiscal year.
+The draft rates are not final and may be subject to appeal and further upward or downward revisions before the DOE publishes final rates, which is expected to occur in September 2013.
+The rates range from 13.5% to 25.2%.
+Denver was our only institution that had a cohort default rate greater than 25%.
+We plan to appeal all of our 2011 draft rates.
+The weighted average draft cohort default rate for 2011 was 21.2%.

-On March 5, 2012, the DOE released draft three-year cohort default rates for federal fiscal year 2009.
-The rates for the 2009 federal fiscal year under the new methodology ranged from 17.7% to 49.8%.
-For the 2009 federal fiscal year, 10 of our institutions had draft three-year cohort default rates of at least 30%.
-One of these institutions had a rate above 40%.
-We plan to appeal all of our 2009 draft rates.
+In September 2012, the DOE released final three-year cohort default rates for fiscal year 2009.
+The rates for the 2009 federal fiscal year under the new methodology ranged from 16.9% to 36.3%.
+For the 2009 fiscal year, seven of our institutions had three-year cohort default rates of at least 30%.